juliomateoslangerak/ome-odd-n-ends/fbi/annual-meet-2017/text.md

 Availability
 ------------
-All our work, from design blueprints to source code, is open-source and freely available on GitHub:
+The server software is available as a Linux daemon, Windows service, or as a generic distribution bundle.
+Moreover, we have released an OMERO client (a fork of OMERO.Insight) that uses our server to import data into OMERO in the background.
+From design blueprints to source code, all our work is open-source and freely available on GitHub.

 * [Code](https://github.com/c0c0n3/ome-smuggler)
 * [Docs](http://c0c0n3.github.io/ome-smuggler)